 Get ready to pitch your tents, Sneakerheads: Melbourne has a new store to camp out at overnight.
 Subtype – the sneaker and fashion retailer once based in Sydney – has opened a combined gallery and sneaker concept store on Russell Street – a cavernous space that previously housed Bodhi and Ride’s spin and Pilates classes.

 Melbourne creative studio Noise Noise Noise designed the new space, which includes sleek, ceiling-high, backlit perspex shelves filled with colourful sneakers and minimal metal bars housing clothing lines exclusive to the store.

-On the shelves you’ll find Aussie-exclusive sneaker releases, like the New Balance 997 and Adidas Alphaedge 4D.
-Coming soon you’ll find past and future product lines from Kanye West’s Yeezy too.
+On the shelves you’ll find Aussie-exclusive sneaker releases, like the New Balance 997 and New Balance Test Run.
+Special drops of Kanye West’s Yeezy footwear come through the store too, although they sell out on the spot.
 Hanging from the racks are a number of Australian exclusive clothing brands like South Korean label Ader Error – known for its oversized tailored coats mixed with colourful casual wear – and French street wear label Drôle de Monsieur.